Cathy Donaldson Cathy Donaldson

 A coffee, tea and microwave station are lovingly tucked under the dramatic staircase.

-Waterfront bliss
+Waterfront heaven

 One of Terra Nova’s biggest draws is its private waterfront on warm tidal waters.
 We swam, kayaked, fished and waded with the dog, who was only too happy to join in the fun.